Curious4Tech/Aws2Azure-Migration-guide-discovery-Assessment/Discovery&Assessment/README.md

 ![image](https://github.com/user-attachments/assets/38755457-b037-44dc-b6f5-b90099d8662e)

-- **Install the Appliance**: Install the appliance on a Hyper-V host.
+- **Install the Appliance**: Install the appliance on a Windows server host (am using Windows server 2019).

    .
 Unzip the file: